Tnovyloo/Tnovyloo/README.md

-Django, Django REST wannabe developer.
+Django, Django REST developer.
-You can reach me on -> Loobrome@gmail.com or novaphoto.s on Instagram
+You can reach me on -> Loobrome@gmail.com

 <!---
 Tnovyloo/Tnovyloo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.